Property delegation

 and setValue

-methods operate not only on the value but they also receive a bounded reference to the property, as well as a context (this
+methods not only receive the value that was set to the property and decide what its getter returns, but they also receive a bounded reference to the property as well as a context (this

 ).
 The reference to the property is most often used to get its name and sometimes to get information about annotations.
 The parameter referencing the receiver gives us information about where the function is used and who can use it.